 Upon faculty request, librarians are available to create a course specific research guide.
 Please contact Emily Bond at firstname.lastname@example.org if you would like to request a Course Guide.

-These guides are designed to highlight Library resources and other research tools that support specific CRC Programs.
+These guides are designed to highlight Library resources and other research tools that support specific CRC Career and Academic Communities and Programs.
 A complete list is located on the CRC Library Research Guide page.

 If instructors intend to provide students with class time for library research, we ask that you take advantage of one of the instructional opportunities described above.
 These opportunities have been created for the benefit of your students and other library users.